ewencai/GIFtoolsCookbook/content/AtoZ/Fundamentals/index.rst

     The Trade-Off Parameter<Beta>
     Including the Reference Model in the Smoothness Term<MrefInSmooth>

-This section was elaborated with the contribution of Marc Grujic from Rio Tinto.
+.. note:: This section was elaborated with the contribution of Marc Grujic from Rio Tinto.